 Payout levels for achievement of the Corporate Strategic Objectives range from 0%-150% of that portion of incentive tied to Corporate Strategic Objectives.

 Individual Financial Goals

-Payouts for performance against the Individual Financial Goals will be based on a Participant's overall achievement of personal financial objectives, as determined by the Participant's supervisor.
-Payout levels for achievement of the Individual Financial Goals range from 0%-150% of that portion of incentive tied to the Individual Financial Goals.
+Payouts for performance against the Individual Financial Goals will be based on a Participant's overall achievement of personal financial objectives, as determined by the Participant's supervisor and approved by the Compensation Committee.